 - Coordinate mini-grants and allocation of monies to be used in classrooms and field trips.

-- Oversee providing staff meals at conferences and during staff appreciation.
+- Oversee providing staff meals during staff appreciation.

 - Assume duties in the absence of VP 1.